ioquatix/markly/readme.md

 # Markly

 A parser and abstract syntax tree for Markdown documents (CommonMark compatible) in Ruby.
 Originally forked from [CommonMarker](https://github.com/gjtorikian/commonmarker).
 It also includes extensions to the CommonMark spec as documented in the [GitHub Flavored Markdown spec](http://github.github.com/gfm/), such as support for tables, strikethroughs, and autolinking.

 [![Development Status](https://github.com/ioquatix/markly/workflows/Test/badge.svg)](https://github.com/ioquatix/markly/actions?workflow=Test)

 ## Motivation

-This code base was originally forked from [Commonmarker](https://github.com/gjtorikian/commonmarker) before they switched from `cmark-gfm` (C) to `comrak` (Rust).
-The original implementation provided access to the abstract syntax tree (AST), which is useful for building tools on top of Markdown.
-The Rust implementation did not provide this functionality, and so this fork was created to continue to provide these (and more) features.
+This code base was originally forked from [Commonmarker](https://github.com/gjtorikian/commonmarker) before theyswitched from `cmark-gfm` (C) to `comrak` (Rust).
+The original implementation provided access to the abstract syntaxtree (AST), which is useful for building tools on top of Markdown.
+The Rust implementation did not provide thisfunctionality, and so this fork was created to continue to provide these (and more) features.

 It should be noted that `commonmarker` re-introduced AST access, but the original C implementation in this fork is [3-4x faster at processing Markdown into HTML](https://github.com/gjtorikian/commonmarker?tab=readme-ov-file#benchmarks) and has a more advanced HTML generation and AST processing features.